 Waterloo, ON N2L 6C2

-Come on out to the Wild Writers Literary Festival, where Cynthia Flood, author of You Are Here (November 15, 2022) will be appearing in a fiction panel about the short story form!
-Cynthia will be reading from her collection, followed by a Q&A and discussion.
-The panel will take place at the Balsillie School of International Affairs on Saturday, October 29 at 3PM.
+Come on out to the ‘Making Mosaics: Understanding Short Story Collections‘ panel at Wild Writers Literary Festival!
+Cynthia Flood, author of You Are Here (November 15, 2022) will be joined for a lively discussion on short story writing and collecting by fellow authors Kathy Friedman and Alexander MacLeod, as they tell tales of lives altered, human connection and adaptation, and existence in the world today.
+Moderated by Lara El Mekkawi.
+The panel will take place at the Balsillie School of International Affairs Rm #142 on Saturday, October 29 at 3:10PM.

 Order your copy of You Are Here here!